riesentoaster/lvls/README.md

 # localvideolivestream

-lvls is a project designed to allow for local video-livestreaming even without a internet connection.
-It uses [OBS](www.obsproject.com) as a streaming source and uses webbrowsers to play the video.
+lvls is a project designed to allow for local and offline video-livestreaming.
+It uses [OBS](www.obsproject.com) as a streaming source and webbrowsers to play the video.

 ## setup